nickblink/global_covid19_response/README.md

 ### data
 This folder contains example data used to demonstrate functions.
 #### data.example_singlecounty.rds
 The facility-level dataset used to demonstrate the functions throughout this repository.
-Note- specific names and numbers have been altered to respect the privcy of our sites.
+Note- specific names and numbers have been altered to respect the privacy of our sites.

 ### R
 This folder contains the functions used to create the key data visualization figures and maps.